rali-udem/jsRealB/README.md

 * [`Examples`](Examples): Examples of integration of jsRealB into web pages or node.js applications.
 See [index.html](Examples/index.html) for use cases.

 * [`IDE`](IDE/) : An Integrated Development Environment built upon the `Node.js` *read-eval-print loop* that includes `jsRealB` to easily get the realization of an expression, to consult the lexicon, the conjugation and declination tables.
 It is also possible to get a *lemmatization*: i.e. the `jsRealB` expression corresponding to a form.
 See the [`README.html`](IDE/README.html) file to see how to use it.
+The use of the *Evaluation* demo is probably more convenient for developing with a web brovser.

 * [`node-modules`](node-modules/) : used for transpiling with webpack

 * [`src`](src/): sources to create the JavaScript library; more details in the [document on the architecture of the system](Architecture/README.md)
     * `jsdoc`: documentation directory of the source files of `jsRealB.js`.
 [Consult the documentation](src/jsdoc/index.html).
     Build this directory by running `jsdoc -d jsdoc *.js` in the `src` directory.
-For the moment, ignore warning about _unable to parse .../Lexicon.js_
+For the moment, ignore warning about _unable to parse .../Lexicon.js_ Unfortunately, the jsdoc does not recognize the dynamic classes used for multiple inheritance, so all language specific classes are described as variables.
     * `Constituent.js`: *Constituent* is the top class for methods shared between *Phrase*s and *Terminal*s
+    * `Constituent-en.js`, `Constituent-fr.js` : language specific `Constituent` classes.
     * `Dependent.js` : subclass of *Constituent* for creating complex phrases using the *dependency notation*
+    * `Dependent-en.js`, `Dependent-fr.js` : language specific `Dependent` classes.
     * `JSON-tools.js` : functions for dealing with the JSON input format
     * `jsRealB.js` : _main_ module that gathers all exported symbols from other classes and exports them in a single list.
 It also defines other utility functions and constants
     * `Lexicon.js` : English and French lexicons with their associated functions
+    * `LICENSE.txt` : Apache 2.0 license for the source code
-    * `NonTerminal.js` : functions and constants that are shared between `Dependent.js` and `Phrase.js`
+    * `NonTerminal-en.js`, `NonTerminal-fr.js` :Language specific classes for functions and constants that are shared between `Dependent.js` and `Phrase.js`
     * `Number.js` : utility functions for number formatting
     * `Phrase.js` : subclass of *Constituent* for creating complex phrases using the _constituent notation_
+    * `Phrase-en.js`, `Phrase-fr.js` : language specific `Phrase` classes.
     * `Terminal.js` : subclass of *Constituent* for creating a single unit (most often a single word)
-    * `Warnings.js` : list of functions to generate warnings in case of erroneous specifications using jsRealB itself
+    * `Terminal-en.js`, `Terminal-fr.js` : language specific `Terminal` classes.

 * [`Tests`](Tests/) : unit tests (using [QUnit](https://qunitjs.com "QUnit")) of jsRealB in both French and English.
     * `testAll.html` : load this file in a browser to run all tests.